fpom/hyena/README.md

 A system is loaded from its three components:

- * first the classes are loaded from a Python module, like `hyena.ena`
+ * first the classes for the model are loaded from a Python module, like `hyena.ena`
  * then a JSON file is loaded to provide the content of the instances to be constructed, normally starting from `System`
  * if some field is not given in this JSON file, it is taken from the Python template
  * if the field is not given either in the Python template, this result in an error if the field is primitive, or a warning otherwise